loarabia/Clang-tutorial/README.markdown

 See contents of the links above for a walkthrough of what these tutorials are doing.

 # Other Options #
 The Clang team has been hard at work making it easier to write tools using Clang.
-There are now [4 well documented options](http://clang.llvm.org/docs/Tooling.html) for developing tools using clang and llvm infrastructure.
+There are [4 options](http://clang.llvm.org/docs/Tooling.html) for developing tools using clang and llvm infrastructure.

 # Latest Stable LLVM / Clang (v3.1) #
 The master branch tracks recent commits to the clang and llvm svn.
+The tutorial assumes you have grabbed a copy of both llvm and clang by following [these instructions](http://clang.llvm.org/get_started.html) and that have installed the the resulting binaries by running `make install`.
 If you want the latest public release, then checkout the *3.1* tag.

     git clone git@github.com:loarabia/Clang-tutorial.git